Coinbase: 2020–2021: remote-first working and IPO

-The advertisement had no narration and only music.
-The influx of users caused Coinbase's website to crash.
-Coinbase's landing page received 20million hits in one minute.
-Its iOS app jumped from No.186 to No.2 in overall downloads after the advertisement.
-The ad was parodied later in the night by Meta (which posted its own, similar ad on social media to advertise a streaming Foo Fighters concert after the game).
-Meta quipped "Hopefully this doesn't break."
-The Super Bowl which has been nicknamed the "Crypto Bowl" also featured commercials by Crypto.com, eToro, and FTX on the American telecast.

-The Martin Agency CEO Kristen Cavallo, criticized Coinbase CEO Brian Armstrong for not acknowledging the role that agencies had played in the creation of the ad.

-Russian invasion of Ukraine, failure of India expansion, layoffs, and partnerships
+2022–2025: SEC lawsuit and dismissal; other updates

-In response to the 2022 Russian invasion of Ukraine, Coinbase blocked 25,000 cryptocurrency wallet addresses related to Russia, believing them to have engaged in illicit activity.
+In February 2022, Coinbase's 60-second commercial during Super Bowl LVI involved a QR code to direct viewers to the company's webpage and was effective, according to Adweek.
+In the following month, in response to the 2022 Russian invasion of Ukraine, Coinbase blocked 25,000 cryptocurrency wallet addresses related to Russia.

 Coinbase began operations in India in April 2022.
 The company initially relied on Unified Payments Interface to allow users to convert rupees to cryptocurrencies, but ceased using UPI after a statement released by the National Payments Corporation of India indicating it was "not aware of any crypto exchange using UPI".
 This statement forced Coinbase to suspend most of its business in India.
 Users in India cannot convert rupees into cryptocurrency but can trade between different cryptocurrencies.

-On June 14, 2022, the company announced it would be laying off approximately 18percent of its workforce, about 1,100 full-time jobs, amid the global downturn in cryptocurrencies and services.

-In August 2022, Coinbase announced a partnership with BlackRock, a venture which allows BlackRock clients to use their Aladdin investment management system to oversee their exposure to Bitcoin along with other portfolio assets, and to facilitate trading on Coinbase's exchange.
+In May 2022, Coinbase-backed Mara raised US$23 million to build an African crypto Exchange.
+On June 14, 2022, the company announced it would be laying off approximately 18% of its workforce, about 1,100 full-time jobs, amid the global downturn in cryptocurrencies and services.
+In August 2022, Coinbase announced a partnership with BlackRock, a venture which allows BlackRock clients to use their Aladdin investment management system to oversee their exposure to bitcoin along with other portfolio assets, and to facilitate trading on Coinbase's exchange.

-Coinbase reported a net loss of billion in the second quarter of 2022, a record for the company.
 In October 2022, Coinbase entered into a partnership with Google Cloud Platform that would allow the latter's customers to pay for cloud services with cryptocurrencies supported by Coinbase Commerce.
 Coinbase also agreed to transfer its data-related applications from Amazon Web Services to Google Cloud.

-Coinbase exposure to FTX's bankruptcy is million.

-On January 10, 2023, Coinbase announced it would be laying off around 950employees, incurring restructuring expenses of up to million.
-Citing the possibility of "further contagion" following the collapse of the FTX exchange, Brian Armstrong said Coinbase would be "shutting down several projects where we have a lower probability of success."
+On January 10, 2023, Coinbase announced it would be laying off around 950 employees, incurring restructuring expenses of up to US$163 million.
+Citing the possibility of "further contagion" following the collapse of the FTX exchange, Brian Armstrong said Coinbase would be "shutting down several projects where we have a lower probability of success".

+In February 2023, Coinbase launched its own layer 2 blockchain on Ethereum, based on MIT-licensed OP Stack of layer-2 blockchain Optimism.
+In April 2023, the company announced that its Coinbase Bermuda division had been licensed to operate cryptocurrencies in Bermuda.
+The next month, the company launched the Bermuda-based crypto derivatives exchange, named Coinbase International Exchange, allowing non-U.S. customers to trade bitcoin and Ethereum futures.
+In July 2023, Coinbase was reported to have leased 40,000 sq.ft. of office space in Mountain View, California within the Bay Area.
+This followed the company's prior closing of its San Francisco headquarters amid its transformation to become a remote-first and headquarterless company.

+In December 2024, Coinbase added Apple Pay support to its Onramp platform (formerly known as Coinbase Pay), allowing users of third-party apps to fund their crypto purchases directly through Apple's payment service.
+The supported cryptocurrencies included bitcoin, ether, Dogecoin and others present on the crypto exchange.